Pudong: Climate

+Pudong has a humid subtropical climate (Köppen climate classification Cfa), influenced by monsoons and Siberian winds as well as rains and typhoons from the Pacific.
+The average annual temperature in Pudong is 17.2 C. The temperatures are highest on average in July and August, at around 28.6 C, and lowest in January, at around 5.1 C.

 Government

 Districts of the Direct-Controlled Municipality of Shanghai are administratively on the same level as prefecture-level cities.
 However, the government of Pudong has a status equivalent to that of a sub-provincial city, which is a half-level above a prefecture-level city.
 This is due to Pudong's size and importance as the financial hub of China.
 The Pudong Communist Party Secretary is the top office of the district, followed by the district governor of Pudong.
 The Pudong party chief is customarily also a member of the Shanghai Party Standing Committee.

 On April 27, 2015, the People's Government of Pudong New Area is working with China (Shanghai) Pilot Free-Trade Zone Administrative Committee.

 Demographics

 Pudong is bounded by the Huangpu River in the west and the East China Sea in the east.
 Pudong is distinguished from Puxi ("West Bank"), the older part of Shanghai.
-It has an area of 1210.4 km2 and according to the 2010 Census, a population of 5,044,430 inhabitants, 1.9 million more than in 2000.
-Currently, at least 2.1 million of residents of Pudong are newcomers from other provinces or cities in China.
+It has an area of 1210.4 km2 and, according to the 2020 census, a population of 5,681,512 inhabitants, accounting for around 22.8 percent of Shanghai and 1.85 million more than in 2010.

-Pudong is the most populous district in Shanghai.
-According to the 2010 Census, it has 5,044,430 people in 1,814,802 families, around 1/4 of Shanghai's total population, an explosive growth since the last census thanks to immigrants.
 Pudong's resident population growth is well above national average because it is a popular immigration destination.
-The 2010 census shows a 58.26% increase in the last decade, or an annual pace of 4.7%.
-In particular, the district saw am immigration growth of 189.5%, or an annual pace of 11.22%.
+The 2020 census shows an 8% increase in the last decade, or an annual pace of 0.8%.

-Excluding immigrants, the birth rate is 0.806% while the death rate is 0.729, resulting a net growth of 0.077%.
+Excluding immigrants, the birth rate in 2010 was 0.806% while the death rate is 0.729, resulting a net growth of 0.077%.
 The total fertility rate is 1.03, well below the replacement level.
 The district actually has a negative registered household population growth if immigrants are excluded, thus the growth is purely driven by immigration.

-The 2010 Census shows a population density of 3,909/km2.
+The 2020 census shows a population density of 3,006/km2.
 About 3/4 of the population live in the northern part and part of city center called "Northern Territory".
 1/4 live in the "Southern Territory" that was the Nanhui District.
 The Northern Territory has a 6,667 population density, while the Southern Territory has 1,732/km2.
 Suburbs saw a greater increase in population during 2000–2010 with the help of the city's suburb expansion policy.
 Some counties in the traditional city center saw a population decrease.